-The new law has changed the definition of some terms commonly used in custody matters.
+The custody law has some terms commonly used in custody matters.
 It is important to understand what these terms now mean in order to understand what you are asking the court to do and to understand the custody order once it has been issued.
 Legal custody refers to having the ability to make major decisions about your child's medical, religious, and educational choices.
 This is usually shared between parents whenever possible.
-Partial custody refers to the right to have physical custody of your child away from the custodial parent for a certain period of time.
-Shared custody is the award of physical and legal custody of the child in such a way as to try to maintain frequent and continuing contact with both parents.
-Visitation means you or your spouse has the right to visit the child only in a supervised setting.
+Partial Physical custody refers to where your child is at any given time.

 Given the emotional nature of custody, it is important to take a step back and think about what is best for your child.
 Talk with your attorney to make sure you fully understand the ramifications of the custody order.
-Your attorney may be able to point you towards some helpful research or information to help you understand the new law.
-The application of the new law will only be known to us as time goes by and this matter is addressed in another book written by an attorney in our firm and available shortly.

-We do know that the new law has not changed the courts' opinion of a father who is FULLY INVOLVED in his children's lives.
+The court values a father who is FULLY INVOLVED in his children's lives.
 While courts do look at the history of who cared for the children during the marriage, they also must look at the future.
 Therefore, if you weren't an engaged dad before the separation, now is your chance to change your role and get involved.
 Get a fresh start with your kids - DO whatever you can with them.
 Go to the parent teacher conferences, go to the doctor appointments, coach the softball team for your daughter, take them to the park like you said you always wanted to but didn't have time.
 You need to make yourself an active parent and be there for the stability of your children's lives.
 With that involvement will then follow the recognition by the courts that you need to have more time with the kids.
 It is a WIN -WIN situation; you get more time with your kids and your kids are happy because they have an active dad, who spends time with them, sometimes even just hanging out.
 Step it up whenever and wherever you can.

-On the other hand if your wife is falling down on the job because she is busy being entertained by her new lifestyle - KEEP TRACK OF HER and the effects she has on your kids.
+On the other hand, if your wife is falling down on the job because she is busy being entertained by her new lifestyle - KEEP TRACK OF HER and the effects she has on your kids.
 Keep a journal - what days do you have the kids, is she calling you to come get them when she wants to go out, is she dropping them off at friends' houses on her days, does she drop them early at your place, are the kids struggling in school since the separation, has she dropped the ball on being the dynamo mother she was when you all lived together?
 All these points can be raised at your custody conference.

+IMPORTANT:

-IMPORTANT-THE CARDINAL RULES ABOUT CUSTODY
+THE CARDINAL RULES ABOUT CUSTODY